-> This year AIS, an independently operated and wholly-owned subsidiary of Mercury Casualty Company, celebrates 50 years of successful business in the insurance industry.
-The CEO of AIS, Mark Ribisi, offers this advice for finding a company’s purpose, including why clearly stating your company’s purpose to all stakeholders is important to being a successful business.
+In 2018 AIS, an independently operated and wholly-owned subsidiary of Mercury Casualty Company, celebrated 50 years of successful business in the insurance industry.
+The CEO of AIS, Mark Ribisi, offers this advice for finding a company’s purpose, and also why clearly stating your company’s purpose to all stakeholders is important to being a successful business.

 Becoming A Successful Business

-Vision articulates the “preferred future” written in the present tense with enough detail to paint a clear picture.
-It also provides a framework for the future with specifically enough to identify the strategic gaps that must be addressed to make the vision become reality.
+The vision articulates the “preferred future” written in the present tense with enough detail to paint a clear picture.
+It also provides a framework for the future specifically enough to identify the strategic gaps that must be addressed to make the vision become reality.

 A vision statement expresses what the organization wishes to be like in the future.
-It’s usually drawn up by senior management, in an effort to take the thinking beyond day-to-day activity in a clear, memorable way.
+Because of this, it’s usually drawn up by senior management in an effort to take the thinking beyond day-to-day activity in a clear, memorable way.
 For instance, AIS and Mercury General Company define their vision as a goal.
 The vision states the desire “to be a leading provider for consumers and businesses seeking competitively priced value-driven insurance products that deliver peace of mind.”

-Mission is defined as the central purpose of the company’s existence.
-A mission statement should be simple enough to be understood by all the stakeholders.
-It should answer the question: Who are we and what should we be?
+The mission is defined as the central purpose of the company’s existence.
+A mission statement should certainly be simple enough to be understood by all the stakeholders.
+Likewise, it should answer the question: Who are we and what should we be?
 The mission is the means or method to achieving your vision.

 A mission statement expresses the central purpose of the organization.
-It describes what we do and the desired outcome for our customers.
-Its aim is to provide focus for management and staff.
+It also describes what we do and the desired outcome for our customers.
+Furthermore, its aim is to provide focus for management and staff.
 Mercury’s mission statement is clear on what we do and our central purpose.
 It states, “We encourage people to reduce risks and help them put their lives back together after unexpected events.”

 Core Values describe the desired culture.
-These values serve as a behavioral compass.
-Our core values include:
+Therefore, these values serve as a behavioral compass.
+For instance, our core values include:

 - Service Excellence